mohamedkaba4/AWSLandingZone/README.md

 ## Platform and Workload Architecture
 AWS multi-account landing zone designed to provide secure, scalable, and governed cloud environments using Infrastructure as Code.

-It has a shared platform layer for management groups, policies, monitoring, security, and hub networking, plus a separate production workload repo for the prod spoke VNet, subnet, NSG, and hub-spoke peering.
-(Deployed with ALZ Accelerator working as a template)
+It has a shared platform layer for management groups, policies, monitoring, security, and hub networking, plus a separate production workload repo for the prod spoke VPC, subnet, subnets, and hub-spoke peering.
+(Deployed with

 Terraform state is centrally stored in Azure Storage, with separate state files for the platform and workload environments.
-Azure Policy is actively enforcing standards, and CI/CD is being set up with separate plan and apply identities using workload identity federation and least-privilege RBAC.

 ## Scope